cass-degrees/CASS-Degrees/README.md

 More detailed information regarding this can be found in our [Communications Plan](https://docs.google.com/document/d/14_TTOyZzZROlgy_2PFObUQcVHOLv-XMpO1PerCBhcNE?usp=sharing).

+#### Risk Management
+Potential Risks of the project have been outlined and managed in our Risk Management Plan.
+The plan lists potential risks which may happen and provides strategies to avoid or solve them.

+Risk Management Plan can be found here: [Risk Management Plan](https://drive.google.com/open?id=1iUkYaQKMDL7mGSwdNpoIu-KCUZ1_6Yhwv1flvfUmHpU).

 #### Reflection
 The team receives feedback both from tutors and the shadow team every audit week, after which the team will determine the feasability of each feedback item and implement the suggestions where possible.